smlc/myBlog/content/resume.md

 #### **Capgemini** | *2017 Java Developer* - 1 year - Toulouse

 **Achievements** :
-Developeda web application for management team of an Airbus project.
+Developeda web application for the management team of an Airbus project.

 **Technical Environment/Methodologies** :